atasky/perl-IO-Stream-MatrixSSL/README.md

 This is free software, licensed under:

-    The GNU Public License
+    The GNU General Public License version 2

 instead of less restrictive MIT only because…

-MatrixSSL is distributed under the GNU Public License…
+MatrixSSL is distributed under the GNU General Public License…

 Crypt::MatrixSSL uses MatrixSSL, and so inherits the same license…